jodielunger/SCR-macrophages/README.md

 Requirements:
 1. `phago_suma_combined.Rds`: This is the only dataset required to run the two-state model and must be downloaded from [Zenodo](10.5281/zenodo.19699424).
 During peer review, this dataset will be restricted for reviewer access only.
-2. `run_two-state_model.Rmd`: This is the only script required to run the two-state model.
+2. `run_two-state_model_v3.Rmd`: This is the only script required to run the two-state model.
 This script is best run in Rstudio or another UI optimized for running R markdown files.

 ---